Mohammad1745/cachifyjs/README.md

     - `secretKey` (required): To use encryption, you'll need to provide a secret key to the encryption configuration.
 This secret key will be used to encrypt and decrypt your data.

-- `afterUpdate`: (recommended) An object that defines the events after the data has been updated.
+- `after`: (recommended) An object that defines the events after the data has been updated.
 This is useful when you want create an effect after the update.

     - `callback`: (required) A callback function that will be called after the data has been updated.
 It should be the same method that was previously passed in cacheConfig during initial caching.